Tradeshows & Conferences

 More information: HERE

-Based on her valuable experience in the semiconductor industry, Claire is managing the expansion of the technical and market expertise of Power & Wireless team.
+Based on her valuable experience in the semiconductor industry, Claire is managing the expansion of the technical and market expertise of the More than Moore activities.
 Daily interactions with leading companies allow these analysts to collect a large amount of data and cross their vision of market segments’ evolution and technology breakthroughs.

 Claire Troadec holds a Master’s degree in Applied Physics specializing in Microelectronics from INSA (Rennes, France).
-She then joined NXP Semiconductors, and worked for 7 years as a complementary metal-on-silicon oxide semiconductor (CMOS) process integration engineer at the IMEC R&D facility.
+She then joined NXP Semiconductors and worked for 7 years as a complementary metal-on-silicon oxide semiconductor (CMOS) process integration engineer at the IMEC R&D facility.
 During this time, she oversaw the isolation and performance boosting of CMOS technology node devices from 90 nm down to 45 nm.
-She has authored or co-authored seven US patents and nine international publications in the semiconductor field and managed her own distribution company before joining Yole Intelligence, part of Yole Group in 2013.
+She has authored or co-authored seven US patents and nine international publications in the semiconductor field and managed her own distribution company before joining Yole Group in 2013.